airbr/onefile/README.md

 everything I intend to add builds upon this.

 iterations will be added now and then.
-Iterations are screenshots of how the sight looked on mobile
+Iterations are screenshots of how the sight looked on mobile, Ill figure something out as I go about tagging or marking different releases.

 Ideas:

 Build a single page website a day with tachyons components.
 Go wild on a theme, starting with Halloween?

-Learn about the challenges web developers face by trying my hand at my own hacky implementation.
+Learn about the challenges web developers face by trying my hand at my own hacky implementation. programming ideas:

-programming ideas:

 Try generating templates with tachyons.
+Make an article about one file philosophy

+-